bronsonavila/exploring-django/README.md

               'rating',
               'created_at',
           )
-          # Sepcify that the `email` field can be supplied by the user,
+          # Specify that the `email` field can be supplied by the user,
           # but it will not be sent back out upon serialization.
           extra_kwargs = {
               'email': {'write_only': True}